spectrocloud/librarium/content/docs/04-clusters/06-cluster-management/05-backup-restore/01-add-backup-location.md

 2. Define the access permissions for the storage bucket and associate the permissions with an IAM entity.
 Depending on your cloud or data center platform, the IAM entity can be a user, service principal, or role.

 3. Generate the long-term access credentials for the IAM entity with sufficient permissions to perform the bucket-related operations.
 When you generate the long-term access credentials for an IAM entity, you do not embed the application's identity that will use the credentials.
-Therefore, any application that has the credentials can assume the IAM entity.
-In the current case, you will share the credentials with Palette so that it can assume the IAM entity's role to perform the bucket-related operations.
+In your case, you do not use Palette's identity while generating the access credentials.
+Therefore, any application with access to the credentials can assume the IAM entity's role.
+Next, you will share the credentials with Palette so that it can assume the IAM entity's role to perform the bucket-related operations.

 The following sections will provide more detailed instructions.
 Select the tab that matches the environment where you want to create a backup.
 <br />

 <Tabs>